MattAzerty/RealEstateManager/README.md

 The RealEstateManager app is a property management application specifically developed for agents to efficiently manage their real estate portfolio.

 ## Motivation
-This app is the ninth project, part of the [Openclassrooms](https://openclassrooms.com/) course  I am pursuing in order to become a fully functional Android application developer.
+This app is the ninth project, part of the [Openclassrooms](https://openclassrooms.com/) course.<br>
 This project is the final "code developing" project of the training and aims at consolidating and applying the various skills and techs acquired, such as:
 - Java, Kotlin, SQL,
 - design patterns,